 President, John Carroll University

 John Carroll’s first-year enrollment experiences in recent years make another reality very clear – status quo, John Carroll can attract more first-year students with a higher discount rate, or target fewer students with a lower discount rate, while net tuition revenue remains relatively constant.
-But neither scenario is sustainable.
+Neither scenario is sustainable.
 Colleges and universities can no longer raise revenues by simply increasing the cost of education without innovating inside and outside the classroom.
-John Carroll has become too dependent on revenues from traditional four-year undergraduate education and failed to develop revenues from other sources.
+John Carroll has become too dependent on revenues from traditional four-year undergraduate education and a portfolio of programs that has remained relatively unchanged.

-The situation requires a strategic plan that closely examines the strength of John Carroll’s academic programs, invests in new and existing programs that are distinctive and will grow enrollments, and evolves or sunsets programs that no longer draw significant student enrollment interest.
-In parallel, the University must continue to find ways to operate more efficiently, increase productivity, and continue to lower our cost structure.
+The situation requires a strategic plan that closely examines the strengths of John Carroll’s academic programs, invests in new and existing programs that are distinctive and will grow enrollments, and evolves or sunsets programs that no longer draw significant student enrollment interest.
+In parallel, the University must continue to find ways to operate more efficiently, increase productivity, and continue to lower its cost structure.

 Deliberations in recent months identified a long list of questions that could be addressed in the process, not all of which we control or directly impact our performance.
 To better define the scope of the new strategic plan, senior leadership identified 14 elements to include in a comprehensive strategic plan.
 They are: